Hanabi-Live/hanabi-live/docs/VARIANTS.md

 ### Clue Starved

-- Each discard only generates 0.5 clues.
+- Each discard or 5 played only generates 0.5 clues.
 (The team still starts with 8 clues.)

 ### Color Blind